cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Expertise Areas are divided into levels.
 The higher the level, the more skilled the character is in that Expertise Area.
 The better they get they more they benefit from success of a check.
-Once they reach level 4 they gain an additional mark on success.
+Once they reach level 4 they gain an additional Mark on success.
 At level 8 easy tasks (TN 4) are automatically passed.
 At level 12 Moderate tasks (TN 8) are automatically passed.